-The following rehabilitation risk assessments have been undertaken for the CSA Mine:
+The following rehabilitation risk assessments have been undertaken for all mining and exploration authorities held and managed by CMPL:

-- Rehabilitation Risk Assessment undertaken prior to development of this Rehabilitation Management Plan - Update of the rehabilitation risk assessment post MAC acquisition of CSA Mine
+- Rehabilitation Risk Assessment undertaken prior to development of this Rehabilitation Management Plan - Update of the rehabilitation risk assessment post MACs acquisition of CSA Mine.

-The below Table 10 shows a summary of the high risks to rehabilitation after controls being in place, that were identified as part of the risk assessment.
+The below Table 10 shows a summary of the 'high' risks to rehabilitation after controls being in place, that were identified as part of the risk assessment.
 All risks that were identified are in the Rehabilitation Risk Assessment in Appendix A.

-These identified high risks and risk controls from the Rehabilitation Risk Assessment prepared in accordance with Clause 7 of Schedule 8A of the Mining Regulation is addressed in the Rehabilitation Management Plan and incorporated into rehabilitation practices.
+These identified high risks and risk controls from the Rehabilitation Risk Assessment were prepared in accordance with Clause 7 of Schedule 8A of the Mining Regulation is addressed in the Rehabilitation Management Plan and incorporated into rehabilitation practices.
 Further information on how each rehabilitation risk will be controlled can be found in the relevant section of the Rehabilitation Management Plan or the relevant site management plans.